zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 title: Peer-to-peer or Channel Messaging
 description: cpp
 platform: Windows CPP
-updatedAt: Mon Oct 21 2019 08:36:33 GMT+0800 (CST)
+updatedAt: Mon Oct 21 2019 08:36:40 GMT+0800 (CST)
 ---
 # Peer-to-peer or Channel Messaging

-You can use this guide to quickly start messaging with the [Agora RTM C++ SDK for Windows](https://docs.agora.io/en/Real-time-Messaging/downloads).
+You can use this guide to quickly start messaging with the [Agora RTM Windows C++ SDK](https://docs.agora.io/en/Real-time-Messaging/downloads).

 ## Try the demo